irx-404notfound/programming-notes/react /create-new-project.md

 - Prettier (for automatically reset)
 - Auto Rename Tag

-Also, you can install the React Developer Tools extension in your browser for see your components and depure your app.
+You can also install the React Developer Tools extension in your browser to view your components and debug your app.